htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 ..
 HTCondor version 24.3.1 released on Month Date, 2024.

-- HTCondor version 24.3.1 not yet released.
+- HTCondor version 24.3.1 planned release date is December 26, 2024.

 - This version includes all the updates from :ref:`lts-version-history-2403`.